billyjitsu/deXodus/README.md

 One of our paramount objectives is to ensure a robust and secure trading environment.
 The protocol design is meticulously crafted to fortify against exploits, emphasizing stringent security measures at its core.

-At Dexodus, we elevate the trading experience through innovative gamification elements.
+At DeXodus, we elevate the trading experience through innovative gamification elements.
 We understand the importance of user engagement, and our platform incorporates gamified features that enhance the overall trading experience.
 Through the integration of non-fungible tokens (NFTs), traders can actively participate in leagues, stake NFTs, and engage in copy trading without the traditional hurdles.

 Our roadmap reflects our commitment to continuous improvement, emphasizing the empowerment of our community.
 Transparency, security, and user-centric design remain at the forefront of our priorities.

 ## Deployed Contracts

-#### ZKSync Era
+#### ZKSync Era Testnet
 |Contract                      |Address                                          |
 |------------------------------|-------------------------------------------------|
 |LiquidityPool                 |0x71C7656EC7ab88b098defB751B7401B5f6d8976F       |